Port Kennedy suburb profile

 Port Kennedy property market performance

-Sales activity has been notable, with 55 houses sold over the last 12 months.
-Houses are selling quickly, with a median of just 12 days on the market, reflecting strong demand.
-The unit market, however, shows minimal activity with only 6 units sold and no median days on market recorded.
+Houses in Port Kennedy are selling rapidly, with a median of just 12 days on the market, showcasing strong demand.
+The unit market, however, remains largely inactive, reflected in zero median days on the market for recent sales.

 | Houses | Units | |